Lemony-Juicy/DiscordDB/README.md

 # DiscordDB
-Simple package for storing and retrieving data from discord using SQL-like querying.
+Simple package for storing/retrieving data from discord using SQL-like querying.
 DiscordBD was inspired by the pre-existing DiscordDatabase package, However it lacked the functionalities to retrieve data in a similar fashion to SQL, where multiple items could be selected through filtering.
 This package allows for storing atomic level data and quicker querying.

 ## Setting Up
 DiscordDB works by creating an object from the `DataBase` class found in the package.
 The DataBase class inherits from `commands.Bot` class in the [discord.py](https://pypi.org/project/discord.py/) API Wrapper.